Lok Sabha Polls 2019: BJP drops Paresh Rawal, picks HS Patel from Ahmedabad East Seat

 He was quoted by news agency ANI as saying, "I had told the party four to five months ago that I do not want to contest the elections.
 But, ultimately it is the party's decision."

-The party with the announcement of HS Patel has now declared candidates on 370 Parliamentary Seats with 24 in Gujarat.
+The party with the announcement of H S Patel has now declared candidates on 370 Parliamentary Seats with 24 in Gujarat.

 Meanwhile, Congress has fielded Hardik Patel's colleague in PAAS and the quota agitation's female face Gita Patel from this seat and as such, made it necessary for the BJP to field a Patel leader to keep the largest voters' chunk on their side.